 Hello!
 My name is Amy Buckle.
 I am an English Literature and Language graduate of the University of Reading.
 I have always been an avid reader and there’s nothing I like more than curling up in bed with a cup of tea and a good book.

 Amy’s Bookshelf is a way for me to express my opinions about the novels I read; ranging from old classics to contemporary works of fiction, I hope there’s a review on here for everyone.
-I also write posts about book related topics as well, so head to my Other Posts page to have a read of those.
+I also write posts about book related topics as well, so head to my Bookish Posts page to have a read of those.

 All my reviews are given a rating, with a maximum of five stars, and each post is only about 500 words in length (so short and sweet!)
 I never include spoilers in my reviews so no plots will be ruined for anyone who hasn’t read them yet.